Latvia

 Individuals are required to apply progressive PIT rates on their taxable income.
 In assessing the applicable rates, the entire taxable income, including applicable flat tax rates, should be counted.

-Allowances and a differential personal allowance (DPA)
+Allowances and a fixed personal allowance (FPA)

 For PIT purposes, the employer is still permitted to deduct the employee part of NSIC.